Dwza/FroshPluginUploader/README.md

 Shows all plugins in the account with the id, name, latest version and last changed.

-## plugin:download:resources
+## plugin:download:resources [required:path]

-Downloads all store resources from store to the given folder
+Downloads all store resources from store to the given folder.

+Path should be the Plugin-Resources-Folder of your plugin. e.g. absolute/path/to/plugin/Resources/store

+If folder Store does not exists and you specify it in the param of this command the folder will be created as well.

+## plugin:create:config

+This will retrieve all informations from uploaded plugins and will store them to yaml config files.
+This gives your the possibility to handle several plugins.

 # FAQ